© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Three Roman Camps (revealed by aerial photography) NE of Walton is a scheduled monument protected by Cadw under reference RD138.
 View the official record →

-Three Roman Camps is a Roman marching camp complex revealed by aerial photography northeast of Walton in Radnorshire, Wales.
+Three Roman Camps is a complex of three Roman marching camps located north-east of Walton in Radnorshire, Wales.
 It is designated a Scheduled Ancient Monument by Cadw under reference RD138.

 Three Roman Camps (revealed by aerial photography) NE of Walton dates from the roman period, and is classified as a marching camp.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Three Roman Camps (revealed by aerial photography) NE of Walton is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is RD138.